RaynorUE/snich/FeatureRoadmap.md

 #### Added
 - _Update File From Server_
     - Ability to update a file from the server without having to go through the entire "Sync Record" process.
+- Sync Record
+    - Now shows info from sys_package instead of sys_scope, since sys_package is parent of "sys_application" tables this will better reflect "global scope" apps..

 #### Changed
 - Configure New Synced Table
     - _Need to be able to select display field if name is not present.
 Idea here is to not always be asking for it... since name should be there most of the time_